wdragj/wdragj/README.md

 I am from Seoul, South Korea, but I was born in Portland, Oregon.

-I am currently a senior at the University of Wisconsin-Madison, majoring in Computer Science.
+I am currently majoring in Computer Science at the University of Wisconsin-Madison.

  </div>